BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 The following items are even more optional, but will increase the resilience of your scenario:

 * [  ] SD Card Reader for iPhone (For example [https://www.amazon.com/gp/product/B09CKZ41XP/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1](https://www.amazon.com/gp/product/B09CKZ41XP/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) )
-* [  ] MicroSD Adapter with an extra, industrial grade MicroSD card (For example [https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) ): though not required for the procedure, this will allow you to read MicroSD cards, such as those used by the Passport, on other devices.
+* [  ] Two extra, industrial grade MicroSD cards (For example [https://www.amazon.com/SanDisk-Industrial-MicroSD-SDSDQAF3-008G-I-Adapter/dp/B07BZ5SY18/](https://www.amazon.com/SanDisk-Industrial-MicroSD-SDSDQAF3-008G-I-Adapter/dp/B07BZ5SY18/)).
 Overall, you will want to have 3 MicroSD cards.
-If you use the default procedure, you will purchase one with this Adapter (be sure it's industrial-grade!) and have two others from your Passport.
+If you use the default procedure, you will get one (plus a USB-C adapter) with your Passport, and purchase two more.
+If you have an older computer that doesn't support USB-C, you may need an older adapter such as [this MiniSD adapter](https://www.amazon.com/gp/product/B08K8H6Q6T).
 * [  ] Encrypted Cloud-based note storage, such as [BitWarden](https://bitwarden.com/)

 Finally, see [Additional Steps](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md#options-i-additional-steps) for some additional purchases you could make to improve resilience even more, at the cost of some complexity.
 We think that [fire-resistant bags](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md#optional-step-use-bags-fire-resistant), [tamper-evident bags](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md#optional-step-use-bags-tamper-evident), and [metal storage](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md#optional-step-use-metal-storage) can all give notable improvements without a lot of cost.